jonaslindemann/NAISS-support-web/docs/data_management/data_management.md

 | dardel.pdc.kth.se | Login node (Dardel) | Submitting jobs and small file transfers          |
 | dardel.pdc.kth.se | Login node (Dardel) | Large transfers and operations on the file system |

-## PDC environmental variables
+## Dardel environmental variables

-To simplify for the user how to find different folders, PDC has provided a number of specific variables which indicate in which folders data should be stored.
+To simplify for the user how to find different folders, we have provided a number of specific variables which indicate in which folders data should be stored.
 These variables are loaded by default